JonJagger/cyber-dojo/readme.txt

    (and not much css or html either).
 I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
    Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
 o) I have worked hard to <em>remove</em> features from CyberDojo.
 My idea is that the simpler the environment the more players will concentrate on the practice and the more they will need to collaborate with each other.
-   Remember the aim of a CyberDojo is <em>not</em> to ship something!
+Remember the aim of a CyberDojo is <em>not</em> to ship something.
 The aim of CyberDojo is to deliberately practice developing software collaboratively.
 o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about CyberDojo from the very early days.
    Olve, Mike and Johannes - I really appreciate all your help and encouragement.